wenbo5565/Kaggle-Competition-Give-Me-Some-Credit/README.md

 # Kaggle Competition: Give Me Some Credit
-Includes script for Kaggle Competition - Give Me Some Credit
+Includes scripts and models for Kaggle Competition - Give Me Some Credit